Cocoon (film): Plot

 Walter explains that the cocoons cannot survive the trip back to Antarea, but will be able to survive on Earth.
-With the help of Jack, Ben, Arthur and Joe, the Antareans return the cocoons to the sea.
+With the help of Jack, Ben, Arthur, and Joe, the Antareans return the cocoons to the sea.
 The Antareans offer to take residents of the retirement home with them to Antarea, where they will never grow older and never die.
 Most of them accept the offer, but Bernie chooses to remain on Earth.

 Upon leaving, Ben tells his grandson David that he and Mary are leaving for good.
-As the residents are leaving, David's mother Susan finds out about their destination and drives to the retirement home, where they find the majority of the rooms vacant and contact local authorities.
+As the residents are leaving, David's mother, Susan, finds out about their destination and drives to the retirement home, where they find the majority of the rooms vacant and contact local authorities.

-While the police are searching for the residents, David notices Jack's boat, with the Antareans and the retirement residents aboard, starting and jumps onto the side as it pulls away.
-The boat is chased by the Coast Guard, so with little time left, David says goodbye to Ben and Mary before jumping into the water.
+While the police are searching for the residents in the dark, David notices Jack's boat being started, with the Antareans and the retirement residents aboard.
+He runs toward it as fast as he can, and as the Manta III pulls away from the dock, leaps across the gap, clings to its side, and is pulled aboard by Ben.
+The boat is chased by the Coast Guard, so with little time left, David says goodbye to Ben and Mary before jumping into the sea.
 The Coast Guard boats stop to pick him up, giving the others a chance to get away.
-A thick fog appears and strands the remaining Coast Guard boats, and they call off the chase.
+A thick, mysterious fog appears suddenly, stranding the remaining Coast Guard boats and causing the Manta III to disappear from their radar, so they call off the chase.

-As the Antarean ship appears, Walter pays Jack for his services and the boat.
-Jack embraces Kitty for the last time and they share a kiss.
-He then says farewell to everyone before jumping into an inflatable raft as the boat rises up into the Antarean vessel.
-Jack watches as the boat disappears inside the ship and departs.
+As the Antarean ship appears overhead, Walter pays Jack for his services and his boat.
+Jack embraces Kitty for the last time, and they share a kiss.
+He then says farewell to everyone before jumping into an inflatable life raft as the Manta III rises into the Antarean vessel.
+Jack watches as it disappears inside the ship and departs.

-Back on earth, a funeral is held for the missing residents.
+Back on land, a tearful memorial service is held on a beach for the missing residents.
 During the sermon, David looks toward the sky and smiles.